 Cancel or switch your phone contract

-Sick and tired of your expensive phone provider?
+Sick and tired of your current phone provider?
 Sometimes it makes sense to switch; other times it’s best to wait it out.
 We’ll help point you in the right direction.

 What you should know

-If you’re just not satisfied or want to learn more about cancelling in general, read on.
+If you’re just not satisfied with the plan (its pricing or service, for example) or want to learn more about cancelling in general, read on.

 If you’re on a month-to-month plan or pay-as-you go, it’s unlikely you’ll face high cancellation charges — or any cancellation charges.
-Please read your contract first and call customer service to confirm this.
+Read your contract first, and then call customer service to confirm this.

-If you didn’t receive a discounted or free phone on signing the contract, the early cancellation fee can’t be more than $50.
+If you didn’t receive a discounted or free phone on signing the contract, or you’ve paid off the device subsidy, the early cancellation fee can’t be more than $50.

 Save the packaging the phone came in.
 Set a reminder.
 Mark day 15 on your calendar.
 And make sure you stay under half of your monthly usage limits.
-If you have a disability, you get 30 days, and the usage limit doubles.
+(If you have a disability, your trial period is 30 days, and the usage limit doubles.)

-If there’s a problem, pack the phone up in its box, go into the store (or give them a call) and let them know you want to cancel.
+If you decide to cancel during the trial period, pack the phone up in its box, go into the store (or give them a call) and let them know you want to cancel.
 Be firm.

-Why are cancellation charges so high?
+Why is it that cancellation charges can be so high?
 Because you have to pay for that “free” or discounted phone at some point!

 When they offered you a free or discounted phone, your provider gave you what’s called a device subsidy.
 This means you pay off the phone, bit by bit, in equal installments through your monthly bill.
 If you cancel early, you have to pay off any remaining device subsidy.